Carole Maugé-Lewis

 Graphic design encompasses a wide range of visual communication techniques and mediums, including print design, branding, typography, illustration, layout design, and more.
 Graphic designers use these techniques to create visual concepts that effectively communicate ideas, messages, or information through various forms of media.
 There are several subsets of this broad field of graphic design.

-The Graphic Communication Concentration at Kennesaw State University was established in January 1995 when Carole Maugé-Lewis was hired to implement it.
-Since then, the concentration has become known for producing high-quality, award-winning designs. with an effective and evolving curriculum, within the BFA program in the School of Art and Design (SOAAD).
-Maugé-Lewis's contributions to the SOAAD and the discipline as a whole have been significant, as she progressed from Assistant to Professor.
-Maugé-Lewis also developed the course, the History of Graphic Design for online teaching, which she believes is inextricably linked to the History of Art.
+The Graphic Communication Concentration at Kennesaw State University was established in January 1995 when Maugé-Lewis was hired to implement it.
+Since then, the concentration has become known for producing high-quality, award-winning graphic designs from advertisements and brochures to packaging with an effective and evolving curriculum, within the BFA program in the School of Art and Design (SOAAD).
+Maugé-Lewis's contributions to the SOAAD and the discipline as a whole have been significant, as she progressed from Assistant to Professor, and now a Professor Emerita.

 From the beginning, students in the program have won numerous awards and many have secured lucrative positions in design agencies and graphic design services, both locally and nationally.
-Some have even found employment with recognized companies such as Disney, Facebook, Apple, and other branding and UI/UX agencies, while a few have begun individual businesses.
+Some have also found employment with recognized companies such as Disney, Facebook, Apple, and other branding and UI/UX agencies, while a few have begun individual businesses.

-With such attention from the graphic design community, Maugé-Lewis was featured as one of GDUSA's "Educators to Watch" and "Person to Watch."
-She was also featured in "60 Years of GDUSA People to Watch for Six Decades," alongside legendary designers like Milton Glaser, Massimo Vignelli, and Saul Bass, many of whom she studied during her undergraduate years.
+With such attention from the graphic design community, Maugé-Lewis was featured as one of GDUSA's Educators to Watch and Person to Watch.
+She was also featured in "60 Years of GDUSA People to Watch for Six Decades," alongside legendary designers like Milton Glaser, Massimo Vignelli, and Saul Bass, most of whom she studied during her undergraduate years.

 Maugé-Lewis's scholarship of teaching has been recognized through her receipt of the Distinguished Teaching Award in the College of the Arts twice.
 Her penchant for cross-disciplinary collaboration across various departments at KSU, notably with the Computer Science and English Departments, is well-known.
 She has also collaborated interdisciplinary with faculty members from within the School of Art and Design, including Sculpture, Ceramics, Printmaking, and Jewelry and Small Metals.
 Her scholarship and award-winning creative work have been well-documented, serving local, national, and international clientele.
+Working with the Cobb County schools she was part of a team that created materials for their high school students driver education program.

 Educational Philosophy: